shmibblez/klang/db structure/list doc.md

   - if name infringing, change name
   - if image file infringing, replace image
   - delete list
-- if user doesn't respond during 4 day time period, list will be moved to quarantine if name , user doc "received [copyright or trademark] notices" & "times [image file, audio file, or text] reported" will increment, & "cant upload [image file, audio file, or text] until" will be incremented accordingly.
+- if user doesn't respond during 4 day time period, if image infringing then image will be removed, & if name infringing list will be moved to quarantine, user doc "received [copyright or trademark] notices" & "times [image file, audio file, or text] reported" will increment, & "cant upload [image file, audio file, or text] until" will be incremented accordingly.
 If user has received more than 3 violations:
   - if can't upload until is in future, then add (2 days) to timestamp
   - if can't upload until isn't set or already passed, set to (current timestamp) + (# of violations) * (2 days)
 - while list is in quarantine, user can still: